jaxxa/ED-EnhancedOptions/README.md

 0.18.0.7
 * Adding support for modifying Learn Rate.
-* Added the Ability to Supress writing to the Log File.
+* Added the Ability to Suppress writing to the Log File.